jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 3. We have heard about Actor programming model.
 Does it fit somewhere in our Architecture?
 4. We are concerned about where to store all the incoming messages and scope for further processing
 5. We are also concerned about how to obfuscate the sensitive information before storing the incoming messages.
 Can "AI" solutions help   here?
-6. Where should we ingest our technical logs and what is the best way to visualize it?
+6. Where should we ingest our technical logs and what is the best way to visualize the traffic across all the bots?
 7. We know that both pre-built AI and custom AI options available.
 We are confused as to when to choose one over the other.
+8. How messages will be redirected from bot to an agent.

 ## Step 2: Design a proof of concept solution